Spartacus (film): Filming

-Spartacus was filmed using the 35-mm Super 70 Technirama format and then blown up to 70 mm film.
+Spartacus was filmed using the 35 mm Super Technirama 70 format and then blown up to 70 mm film.
 This was a change for Kubrick, who preferred using the standard spherical format.
 This process allowed him to achieve ultra-high definition and to capture large panoramic scenes.
 Kubrick had wanted to shoot the picture in Rome with cheap extras and resources, but Edward Muhl, president of Universal Pictures, wanted to make an example of the film and prove that a successful epic could be made in Hollywood itself, and "stem the flood of 'runaway' producers heading for Europe".
 A compromise was reached by filming the intimate scenes in Hollywood, and the battle scenes, at Kubrick's request, in Spain.
-Kubrick found working outdoors or in real locations to be distracting, and he believed the actors would benefit more from working on a sound stage, where they could fully concentrate.
+Kubrick found working outdoors or in real locations to be distracting, and he believed the actors would benefit more from working on a soundstage, where they could fully concentrate.
 To create the illusion of the large crowds that play such an essential role in the film, Kubrick's crew used three-channel sound equipment to record 76,000 spectators at a Michigan State – Notre Dame college football game shouting "Hail, Crassus!" and "I'm Spartacus!"

 The battle scenes were filmed on a vast plain outside Madrid.
 About 8,000 trained soldiers from the Spanish infantry were used to double as the Roman army.
 Kubrick directed the armies from the top of specially constructed towers.
 However, he eventually had to cut all but one of the gory battle scenes, due to negative audience reactions at test screenings.
 So precise was Kubrick, that even in arranging the bodies of the slaughtered slaves he had each "corpse" assigned with a number and instructions.
 Shooting locations also included the countryside near Guadalajara and Iriépal.